 Resin-Bonded Fixed Partial Dentures to Replace Missing Lateral IncisorsBy Greggory Kinzer on August 31, 2017 | 2 comments

 Three treatment options exist for the replacement of congenitally missing lateral incisors.
 They include canine substitution, a tooth supported restoration, or a single-tooth implant.
 Selecting the appropriate treatment option depends on the malocclusion, anterior relationship and specific space requirements.

 In a previous article, I wrote about canine substitution as one treatment modality for young patients with congenitally missing lateral incisors.
-If the qualifications for using canine substitution aren't met and the patient is opposed to the placement of an implant, a fixed restoration such as a resin fixed bridge, may be an option.
+If the qualifications for using canine substitution aren't met and the patient is opposed to the placement of an implant, a fixed restoration, such as a resin-fixed bridge, may be an option.
 Although there are differences in preparation design, the classic resin-bonded fixed partial denture relies solely on adhesion, without the use of pins or grooves.

-The success rate of this type of restoration varies widely from a 54 percent failure rate over 11 months to 10 percent failure over 11 years, with debonding being the most common cause of failure.
+The success rate of this type of restoration varies widely from a 54 percent failure rate over 11 months to 10 percent failure over 11 years, with de-bonding being the most common cause of failure.

 Resin-bonded FPDs placed in a deep overbite relationship are associated with a higher incidence of failure.
 As the overbite increases, either the surface area available for bonding the retainer must decrease or the tooth must be prepared and the occlusion placed on the retainer.

 The second concern regarding tooth position is inclination of the abutment teeth.
 The direction of normal occlusal forces on proclined incisors creates more of a tensile force at the bond interface, while occlusal forces on upright incisors create more of a shear force at the bond interface.

 - Differential mobility: When one abutment is mobile and the other abutment is not, there is an increased stress placed on the bond when only one of the abutments moves under occlusal load.
 Generally, it is the least mobile of the two abutments that will debond as the restoration moves in the direction of the more mobile abutment.

 As restorative dentists, our goal is to always treat our patients with the most conservative treatment possible.
 If the patient has a deep overbite, proclined, or mobile abutment teeth, then a resin bonded FPD may not be the best treatment option.
 It is with this in mind that today, resin bonded FPDs are often used as more of a long-term provisional, until the patient is old enough to have an implant placed.